 You also have a responsibility to take reasonable steps to ensure that you hold accurate data.

-It would also be helpful for you to provide the opportunity for employees to discuss the collection of their data with you if they have any concerns.
-You should consider any potential negative consequences for staff and whether this will mean your use of their data could be unfair.
+It would also be helpful for you to give employees the chance to discuss the collection of their data with you if they have any concerns.
+You should consider any potential negative consequences for staff and whether this means your use of their data could be unfair.
 Employees should also be informed about the rights they have in relation to this data, such as their right of access.

 For special category data, such as health data, it is particularly important to only collect and retain the minimum amount of information you need to fulfil your purpose.

 In order to not collect too much data, you must ensure that it is:

 - adequate – enough to properly fulfil your stated purpose;